Huegoxaga/notes/java/android.md

 ### Installation

 - [Download](https://www.oracle.com/ca-en/java/technologies/javase-downloads.html) and install the lastest Java SE Development Kit.
-  - For Mac using Brew, run `brew cask install java` and run `brew cask info java` to verify.
+  - For Mac using Brew, run `brew install java --cask ` and run `brew info java --cask` to verify.
 - [Download](https://developer.android.com/studio) and install Android Studio.
-  - For Mac, run `brew cask install android-studio`.
+  - For Mac, run `brew install android-studio --cask`.
-- Install the preferred SDK platform for the devices to use when testing in SDK Manager.
+- Install the preferred SDK platform for the devices to use when testing in SDK Manager
+- On machines running macOS Big Sur, Android Studio 4.1 might freeze when you open a dialog, run `defaults write com.google.android.studio AppleWindowTabbingMode manual` to fix this issue

 ### Open a Project